“Cast your cares on the Lord and He will sustain you…” Psalm 55:22

 If we asked David how he felt, he would say, “afraid” and “overwhelmed” (verses 4,5).

-5 Fear and panic overpower me; terror overwhelms me.
+Fear and panic overpower me; terror overwhelms me.“

-If we asked him what he wanted to do, David would say, “run as far away from this situation as I possibly can” (verses 6,7).
+If we asked him what he wanted to do, David would say, “Run away” (verses 6,7).

-6 I say, “I wish I had wings like a dove.
-I would fly away and settle in a safe place.”
+“I wish I had wings like a dove.
+I would fly away and settle in a safe place.

-7 Look, I will escape to a distant place; I will stay in the wilderness.
+Look, I will escape to a distant place; I will stay in the wilderness.“

 In other words, the promise is not merely that the Lord sustains us, but that He sustains us even during the worst moments of life.

 So exactly how did David survive this horrible situation?
-He “casted his cares on the Lord” (verse 22).
+He “cast his cares on the Lord” (verse 22).